-The reallocate_function parameter old_size and the free_function parameter size are passed for convenience, but of course they can be ignored if not needed by an implementation.
+The old_size parameters to reallocate_function and free_function are passed for convenience, but of course can be ignored if not needed.
 The default functions using malloc and friends for instance don't use them.

 No error return is allowed from any of these functions, if they return then they must have performed the specified operation.
 In particular note that allocate_function or reallocate_function mustn't return NULL.